-Habitat & Nesting
+Seagull Habitat & Nesting

 If your business is located near a large body of water, your property may be at greater risk of a problem with gulls.
 Many modern buildings with flat roofs and straight sides are similar to the sort of cliffs seagulls nest on in the wild.
-The urban environment offers the gulls easy living with landfill sites, street litter near bars and restaurants and household garbage providing an abundant and easy food source.
+The urban environment offers the gulls easy living with landfill sites, street litter near bars and restaurants, and household garbage providing an abundant and easy food source.

-Mating & Life Cycle
+Seagull Mating & Life Cycle

-Males establish breeding territories and both members of a bonded pair defend it with threatening postures, warning calls, and chase-attacks in air and on ground.
+Males establish breeding territories and both members of a bonded pair defend it with threatening postures, warning calls, and chase-attacks in the air and on the ground.
 Courtship rituals include mate-feeding and remaining bonded as long as both live.
 They return to the same territories each breeding season producing one brood per year with three olive-colored eggs in each clutch.
 A 25 day incubation period is done by both the male and female.
-The young birds spend 35-42 days in the nest during which one parent is always at the nest.
+The young birds spend 35-42 days in the nest during which one parent is always in the nest.
 Both parents feed the young by regurgitation.
 The young are capable of flight 45-50 days after hatching.

-Damage & Threats
+Seagull Damage & Threats

-The close association of seagulls and people can lead to the spread of bird-transmitted diseases, especially since gulls feed from polluted sources such as garbage dumps and bring germs directly to public areas in towns and cities.
+The close association of seagulls and people can lead to the spread of bird-transmitted diseases, especially since gulls feed on polluted sources such as garbage dumps and bring germs directly to public areas in towns and cities.